 Lastly, you also want to leave your contact details.
-This is to not only prove that you are serious but also provide a way of the admissions committee gaining extra information if and when they have to.
-It is usually in the form of telephone or e-mail address.
+This is to not only prove that you are serious but also provide a way for the admissions committee to gain extra information if and when they have to.
+It is usually in the form of a telephone or e-mail address.

 Military Letter of Recommendation (Email Example)